 She is currently working on the following projects: The Land of Tiny Trees, a modern adaptation of Sinclair Lewis’s Babbitt set in Las Vegas during the housing market crash of 2007; One for the Road, a coming-of-age story about a group of friends who roadtrip to Colorado after their high school graduation; the western romantic comedy, Beefalo, about two people who find love in unlikely circumstances; and Scatter Good, a story that examines the uncommon bond between two fierce females: an abandoned tap-dancing prodigy and the reluctant neighbor who takes her in.

-… is the founder of Red Square Pictures, a New York-based film production company.
-As creative head, Mr. Cox oversees all aspects of the company’s development, production and content-related activities.
+… is the founder of Red Square Pictures, a New York-based film production & commercial content company.
+As creative head, Mr. Cox oversees all aspects of the company’s development, production and brand-related activities.

-In narrative work, Mr. Cox’s feature film Better Off Single, an NYC dating comedy that he produced, wrote and directed starring Aaron Tveit, Abby Elliott, Lauren Miller Rogen, Kal Penn, Chris Elliott, Lewis Black and Annaleigh Ashford, was released theatrically in the fall of 2016.
-His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, completed principal photography in the summer of 2017.
-Produced by Mr. Cox, The Mimic was directed by Thomas Mazziotti and stars Thomas Sadoski, Jake Robinson, Gina Gershon, Tammy Blanchard, Austin Pendleton and Jessica Walter.
+In narrative work, Mr. Cox’s feature film Better Off Single, an NYC dating comedy that he produced, wrote & directed starring Aaron Tveit, Abby Elliott, Lauren Miller Rogen, Kal Penn, Chris Elliott, Lewis Black and Annaleigh Ashford, was released theatrically in the fall of 2016.
+His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, received a theatrical release in 2021.
+Produced by Mr. Cox, The Mimic stars Thomas Sadoski, Jake Robinson, Gina Gershon, Tammy Blanchard, Austin Pendleton and Jessica Walter.

-… is the founder of independent film production companies M.Y.R.A.
-Entertainment, LLC in New York and M.Y.R.A.
-Entertainment Europe Ltd in London.
-Upcoming projects include theatrical feature films Call Me by Your Name, Drawing Home, and Immortal, television series, documentaries, short films, and video art.
+… is the founder of independent film production company M.Y.R.A.
+Entertainment in New York and London.
+Projects include Call Me by Your Name and Drawing Home.
 M.Y.R.A.'s mission is to contribute to the well-being of society, and children in particular, with all projects free of visual and verbal violence.
 Change in the Air was brought to Baillou's attention by co-producer Kim Surowicz and executive producer Allan Neuwirth, and M.Y.R.A. quickly became the film's champion.

 Born in New York City, Allan Neuwirth began his career as an animator and art director before shifting in the 1990s to writing, directing and producing television and feature films.
 He has worked on many TV series, including Space Racers (developer/head writer/producer), Tumble Leaf (staff writer), Octonauts (writer/story editor), Cyberchase (2015 Emmy Award nomination), and Courage the Cowardly Dog (writer/storyboard artist).
 Allan has authored several books about show biz, Makin’ Toons and They’ll Never Put That On The Air, co-created the internationally syndicated comic strip Chelsea Boys, scripted the holiday TV specials Jingle All The Way (2011) and Jingle and Bell’s Christmas Star (2012) for Hallmark, penned the award-winning animated short Polariffic, and produced and directed the musical documentary feature What’s the Name of the Dame?
 (2012).
 Most recently, Allan has been producing live action feature films, including Drawing Home (2016) and The Untitled Ellen Kuras Project (2017).
 He’s currently developing new films and TV series, both animated and live action.